bclc0597/My-100DaysofMLCode/README.md

 **Thoughts**: Perhaps should find resource to directly learn pytorch?
 Especially on tab data?
 Also need to learn about data handling, actually part 2 fastai might just help, hmmm...

 **Expectation of tmr**: Not really sure...

+## Day 14 : Feb 10 , 2020

+**Today's Progress** : Did little bit of lesson 7, didnt have too much progress bc I cant rmb much about the CNN n terms, so I went to print out notes and jupyter notebooks on lesson 6.
+Schedule is getting busy at school...
+Also found useful materials & tutorials on Pytorch website, can potentially just start learning there!

+**Thoughts**: Also need slides materials from ML8011 can help a lot, need to do also

+**Expectation of tmr**: Allocate more time into ML after finishing work at school